Texas Laws and Incentives

 Liquefied Petroleum Gas (Propane) Vehicle and Equipment Incentive - Propane Council of Texas

-Propane vehicle incentives are available to private fleets with three or more vehicles that have not previously used propane as motor fuel.
+Propane vehicle incentives are available to private fleets or non-profits with three or more vehicles.
 New dedicated propane vehicles and aftermarket conversions are eligible for an incentive equal to the incremental cost, up to $7,500.
 Each fleet is limited to $15,000 in total incentive awards.

 Additionally, an incentive up to $1,000 is available for each new or converted propane commercial mower operated by public and private entities (excluding state agencies).
-Applicants are limited to five incentive awards.
+Applicants are limited to seven incentive awards.